AndreasG11/MAE224/Example-2-:-PWMs.md

 In this lab course you will be dealing with both analog and digital signals, it is important that you know the distinction between the two. **Signals** in general are time varying quantities which give us some sort of information.
-Electronic signals can come in the form of current or voltage values (the two are related via Ohms law: V = IR, for some resistance, R).
+Electronic signals can come in the form of current or voltage values (the two are related via Ohm's law: V = IR, for some resistance, R).
 This example is only meant as a brief refresher and general overview from your Physics class and the thermodynamics lab.

 ## Analog vs. Digital Signals